AdobeDocs/journey-optimizer.fr-FR/help/using/email/surface-personalization.md

    ![](assets/surface-email-personalize-header.png)

 1. L’[éditeur de personnalisation](../personalization/personalization-build-expressions.md) s’ouvre.
-Définissez votre condition comme vous le souhaitez et enregistrez vos modifications.
+Définissez la condition à votre convenance et enregistrez vos modifications.

    <!--For example, set a condition such as each recipient receives an email from their own brand representative.-->